 Use of Distractors

-The distractors is put in place to make sure you follow the conversation through and to test your attention span.
+The distractors are put in place to make sure you follow the conversation through and to test your attention span.
 Naturally, you have to make sure that you are able to do the same without panicking or wondering if you got it right or not.

 Skim through questions in the section – You get 30 seconds to look at the instructions and the questions.
 Underline keywords in the questions to quickly establish the kind of answer that is needed.